MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-china.md

 With Microsoft Azure, Intune, Office 365, and Power BI operated by 21Vianet, you’re the owner of your data:
 - 21Vianet doesn’t use customer data for advertising.
 - You control who has access to your customer data.
-- We use logical isolation to segregate each customer’s data from that of others.
+- We use logical isolation to segregate each customer’s data.
 - We provide simple, transparent data-use policies, and get independent audits.
 - Our subcontractors are under contract to meet our privacy requirements.